openfaas/workshop/lab7.md

 Head over to requestbin and create a new "bin" - this will be a URL on the public internet that can receive your function's result.

+> For the purpose of this lab, be sure to uncheck the 'Private' checkbox as this will save you from needing to log in.

 https://requestbin.com/

 Now copy the "Bin URL" and paste it below: